In which career can you have the biggest positive impact on the world?

 Besides strategy and policy work discussed above, another key way to limit these risks is research into the technical challenges raised by powerful AI systems, such as the alignment problem.
 In short, how do we design powerful AI systems so they’ll do what we want, and not have unintended consequences?

 This field of research has started to take off, and there are now major academic centres and AI labs where you can work on these issues, such as MILA in Vancouver, FHI at Oxford, CHAI at Berkeley, DeepMind in London and OpenAI in San Francisco.
 We’ve advised over 100 people on this path, with several already working at the above institutions.
+The Machine Intelligence Research Institute, in Berkeley, has been working in this area for a long time and has an unconventional perspective and research agenda relative to the other labs.

 There is plenty of funding available for talented researchers, including academic grants, and philanthropic donations from major grantmakers like the Open Philanthropy Project.
 It’s also possible to get funding for your PhD programme.
 The main need of the field is more people capable of using this funding to carry out the research.